neoforged/.github/primers/1.21.2/index.md

     - `RecipeUpdateListener`
         - `getRecipeBookComponent` is removed
         - `fillGhostRecipe` -> Fills the ghost recipe given the `RecipeDisplay`
+    - `SearchRecipeBookCategory` - An enum which holds the recipe book categories for aggregate types.
     - `SlotSelectTime` - Represents the current index of the slot selected by the player.
 - `net.minecraft.client.multiplayer`
     - `ClientPacketListener#getRecipeManager` -> `recipes`, returns `RecipeAccess`